Day 1. Cape Town – Mossel Bay – George – Knysna

-Depart from Cape Town and drive eastwards via Sir Lowry's Pass and the famous apple country of Grabouw to Swellendam and Mossel Bay.
-Here you visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall, made by the Portuguese explorer Bartholomeu Dias in 1488.
+Depart from Cape Town on the Garden Route tour and drive eastwards via Sir Lowry’s Pass.
+Travel through the famous apple country of Grabouw to Swellendam and Mossel Bay.
+Here you visit arguably the oldest post office in Africa, the Post Office Tree.
+This is the site where the Portuguese explorer, Bartholomeu Dias, made first landfall in 1488.
 From here you truly enter the Garden Route and travel past George via the Wilderness Lakelands to Knysna.
-Overnight at Fish Eagle Lodge.
+Overnight at Augusta Bay Lodge.

-Day 2 Knysna – Plettenberg Bay – Tsitsikamma National Park - Knysna
+Day 2.
+Knysna – Plettenberg Bay – Tsitsikamma National Park

 You explore Knysna and travel further to Plettenberg Bay for a short visit.
 Then you traverse through magnificent scenic river valley passes.
-You visit the Tsitsikamma National Park (Khoisan for 'The place of much water') stretching over one hundred kilometres of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
-Your next stop is Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
-You return to Knysna via the “Big Tree” and spend the last part of the afternoon exploring the Heads at Knysna.
-Overnight at Fish Eagle Lodge.
+You visit the Tsitsikamma National Park (Khoisan for ‘The place of much water’).
+Stretching over one hundred kilometres of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys, the parks impresses!
+Your next stop is Storms River with the impressive Paul Sauer Bridge, towering 139 m above the valley.
+We return to Knysna via the “Big Tree” and spend the last part of the afternoon exploring the Heads at Knysna.
+Overnight at Augusta Bay Lodge.

 After breakfast you board a boat for a short trip on the Knysna Lagoon.
 Depart from Knysna and travel to George.
-From here you drive via the scenic Outeniqua Pass to Oudtshoorn, also known as the 'Feather Capital' of the world, as by far the largest concentration of ostrich farms in the world are found here.
-We visit the Cango Caves, regarded as one of South Africa's foremost natural wonders.
+From here you drive via the scenic Outeniqua Pass to Oudtshoorn.
+The town is known as the ‘Feather Capital’ of the world as we find the largest concentration of ostrich farms in the world here.
+We visit the Cango Caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprises an underground wonderland of stalactites and stalagmites.
 Overnight at La Plume Guest Lodge.

 After an early start, you visit an ostrich show farm for some unique experiences, including ostrich racing.
 You travel via the famous Route 62 past Montague and Worcester through the Huguenot Tunnel.
 On the other side of the mountains, on a clear day, you can see Table Mountain in the distance.
 Arrive in Cape Town where the tour ends.